zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 Even if one comes to the third slave, who is made of wealth, and the slave.
 Bearing There were also slaves.
 Men are three men.
 Block the doer.
 Workers. (ii) Live with many children from the room says the girl, who belongs to the girl.
-“Bandhu is the four relatives There are people.
+"Bandhu is the four relatives There are people.
 Bandhua with respect to cousins, Bandhua concerning tribes.
 Bandhuya regarding the mantras.
 In regards to crafts, these are Bandhua.
 Many rooms are many rooms.
 That is, the Favorana image (here 1, 1